 When the ignition switch is placed in the ON position, NISSAN Voice Recognition is initialized, which takes a few seconds.
-If the button is pressed before the initialization completes, the system will announce "Hands-free phone system not ready" and will not react to voice commands.
+If the f button is pressed before the initialization completes, the system will announce "There is no phone connected" and will not react to voice commands.

-To get the best performance out of the NISSAN Voice Recognition system, observe the following:
+To get the best performance out of the NISSAN Voice Recognition System, observe the following:

-- Keep the interior of the vehicle as quiet as possible.
-Close the windows to eliminate surrounding noises (traffic noises, vibration sounds, etc.), which may prevent the system from recognizing voice commands correctly. - Wait until the tone sounds before speaking a command.
-Otherwise, the command will not be received properly.
+Keep the interior of the vehicle as quiet as possible.
+Keep all vents pointed away from the microphone and close the windows to eliminate surrounding noises (traffic noises, vibration sounds, etc.), which may prevent the system from recognizing voice commands correctly.

-- Start speaking a command within 5 seconds after the tone sounds. - Speak in a natural voice without pausing between words.
+- Wait until the tone sounds before speaking a command.
+Otherwise, the command will not be received properly. - Start speaking a command within 5 seconds after the tone sounds. - Speak in a natural voice without pausing between words. - For calling contacts by name, please say both the first and last name of the contact for better recognition.